-How to Replace an Aluminum Downspout
+Replacing an Aluminum Downspout

-An Aluminum downspout is comprised of two interlocking elbows attached to the gutter to create an S shape, a long straight section to channel water, a couple of clinchers to keep the downspout attached to the house, and a shoe at the bottom to direct the water away.
-With only five pieces, replacing downspouts is an easy, quick process which will yield instant results.
+An aluminum downspout is comprised of two interlocking elbows attached to the gutter to create an S shape, a long straight section to channel water, a couple of clinchers to keep the downspout attached to the house, and a shoe at the bottom to direct the water away.
+With only five pieces, replacing downspouts is an easy, quick process that will yield instant results.
 To ensure proper water flow, it is important to check downspouts regularly.

 Step 1 - Removing the Old Downspout